Olearia axillaris: Taxonomy

 Coastal daisy-bush was first formally described in 1836 by Augustin Pyramus de Candolle who gave it the name Eurybia axillaris in Prodromus Systematis Naturalis Regni Vegetabilis.
 In 1865, Ferdinand von Mueller changed the name to Aster axillaris in Fragmenta Phytographiae Australiae and in 1867 George Bentham changed that name to Olearia axillaris in Flora Australiensis.
 The specific epithet (axillaris) means "axillary", referring to the flowers.

 Distribution and habitat

-Olearia axillaris grows in heath and scrub, mainly in near-coastal areas of New South Wales south from Sussex Inlet, the entire coase of Victoria and most of South Australia, south from Shark Bay in Western Australia and in north-eastern Tasmania.
+Olearia axillaris grows in heath and scrub, mainly in near-coastal areas of New South Wales south from Sussex Inlet, the entire coast of Victoria and most of South Australia, south from Shark Bay in Western Australia and in north-eastern Tasmania.